Glossary of Japanese Calligraphy Terms

 Kasure 掠れ is a type of stroke where it looks like the brush is running out of ink.
 In this stroke, there is much movement and one can see the subtle colors that are in the ink.

-Katakana 片仮名 is one of the two phonetic Japanese syllabaries.
-Katakana is used exclusively for words borrowed from other languages and is the standard syllabary for rendering non-Japanese names into Japanese.
+Katakana 片仮名 is one of the two modern Japanese syllabaries.
+Each symbol represents a syllable (not a letter) and the symbols have no meaning – they simply represent a sound.
+Katakana is used exclusively for words and names borrowed from other languages and is the standard syllabary for writing non-Japanese names in Japanese.

 Kun’yomi 訓読み (Japanese Reading) is a kanji reading where the native Japanese word is used.
 When Chinese characters were adapted to write Japanese, sometimes the Chinese pronunciation was used and a new word was created.
 Other times, the kanji was read using the native Japanese word.